 ARC Power Rwanda

-Following successful completion of the eight mini-grids,, ARC Power intends complete the construction of the second and wider roll-out of the project, which will boost the total generating capacity from 0.12MW to 3.5MW.
+Following successful completion of the eight mini-grids in the initial phase, ARC Power intends to complete the construction of the second and wider roll-out of the project, which will boost the total generating capacity from 0.12MW to 2.24MW.

 The portable and modular mini-grids were developed by ARC Power and can each connect between 100 and 600 households or businesses in a village, providing productive-use, A/C power for lighting and mobile charging, as well as the ability to use appliances and machinery, enabling the development of small businesses.
 The modular nature of the units also allows for increased capacity to be added following the initial installation, ensuring that supply can be ramped up in line with demand.